-As a law firm with experience representing clients in nursing home abuse matters in the Doral, Florida area, we have the tools and expertise required to handle your nursing home abuse claims.
+As a local law firm with experience representing clients in nursing home abuse matters in the Doral, Florida area, we have the tools and expertise required to handle your nursing home abuse claims.
 Our record of success with nursing home abuse cases is a testament to our commitment to protecting the health and dignity of senior citizens.

 “Elder abuse can have several physical and emotional effects on an older adult.
 Many victims suffer physical injuries.
 Some are minor, like cuts, scratches, bruises, and welts.
 Others are more serious and can cause lasting disabilities.
-These include head injuries, broken bones, constant physical pain, and soreness.”
+These include head injuries, broken bones, constant physical pain, and soreness.” – The Centers for Disease Control and Prevention (CDC)

-The Center for Disease Control and Prevention (CDC) highlights the primary types of elder abuse that occur: physical, sexual, emotional, neglect, or financial.
+The CDC highlights the primary types of elder abuse that occur: physical, sexual, emotional, neglect, or financial.
 Here are the ways that each type of abuse may lead to injury among nursing home residents:

 - Physical: The resident suffers injury or pain due to the intentional use of physical force by a caregiver.